AllenInstitute/AllenSDK/doc_template/model_description.rst

 --------

     The JSON specification does not allow comments.
-    However, the Allen Wrench library applies a preprocessing stage to remove C++-style comments, so they can be used in description files.
+    However, the Allen SDK library applies a preprocessing stage to remove C++-style comments, so they can be used in description files.

     Multi-line comments should be surrounded by /* */